pmndrs/react-three-fiber/readme.md

   // Set up state for the hovered and active state const [hovered, setHover] = useState(false) const [active, setActive] = useState(false)
-  // Rotate mesh every frame, this is outside of React without overhead useFrame((state, delta) => (mesh.current.rotation.x += 0.01))
+  // Subscribe this component to the render-loop, rotate the mesh every frame useFrame((state, delta) => (mesh.current.rotation.x += 0.01))
   // Return view, these are regular threejs elements expressed in JSX return (